deng-gdb/eurostat-gdp/README.md

 - `cd ~/eurostat-gdp/setup/terraform`
 - `terraform init`
 - `terraform plan`
+  - provide the value of your GCP project ID when prompted
+- `terraform apply`
-  - provide the value of your GCP project ID when prompted.
+  - provide the value of your GCP project ID when prompted
+- Go to the your GCP dashboard and make sure that the following resourses were created:
+  - The Cloud Storage bucket: `eurostat_data_lake_<your_gcp_project_id`
+  - The BigQuery dataset: `eurostat_gdp_raw`

 #### Install Miniconda